FOGProject/fog-docs/docs/development/fog_release.md

     $ armsupport=1 ./buildipxe.sh
     ...

 Compilation will take a few minutes.
-When it\'s done it\'s wise to check if surely all iPXE binaries have been updated.
+When it's done it's wise to check if surely all iPXE binaries have been updated.
 If not something obviously went wrong.
 Compare the number of iPXE files with the output of `git status`: